Start Today

-Start Today is the second and final album by Gorilla Biscuits.
-It is considered an influential recording in hardcore punk, with NME naming it among the genre's 15 best albums of all time.
-It is the biggest selling record released by Revelation Records with copies in excess of 100,000 sold on CD alone.
+Start Today is the debut studio album by American hardcore punk band Gorilla Biscuits, released in 1989.
+It is considered an influential record in hardcore punk, with NME naming it among the genre's 15 best albums of all time.
+It is the best selling record ever released by Revelation Records, with copies in excess of 100,000 sold on CD alone.